-4.3.2 Seabird interactions
+4.3.1 Seabird captures

-Annual observed seabird capture rates ranged from 0 to 0.9 per 100 tows in orange roughy, oreo, and cardinalfish trawl fisheries between 2002-03 and 2014-15 (Baird 2001, 2004 a, b, 2005, Abraham & Thompson 2009, Abraham et al 2009, Abraham & Thompson 2011, Abraham et al 2016).
-Capture rates have fluctuated without obvious trend at this low level (Table 6).
-In each fishing year between 2010-11 and 2013-14 there were 2 observed captures of birds in orange roughy, oreo, and cardinalfish trawl fisheries at a rate of 0.2 to 0.6 birds per 100 observed tows (Abraham et al 2016).
-The average capture rate in deepwater trawl fisheries (including orange roughy, oreo and cardinalfish) for the period from 2002-03 to 2014-15 is about 0.32 birds per 100 tows, a very low rate relative to other New Zealand trawl fisheries, e.g. for scampi (4.27 birds per 100 tows) and squid (13.75 birds per 100 tows) over the same years.
+Annual observed seabird capture rates ranged from 0 to 0.9 per 100 tows in orange roughy, oreo, and cardinalfish trawl fisheries between 2002-03 and 2019-20 (Table 5).
+Capture rates have fluctuated without obvious trend at this low level.
+The average observed capture rate in deepwater trawl fisheries (including orange roughy, oreo, and cardinalfish) for the period from 2002-03 to 2019-20 is about 0.33 birds per 100 tows, a very low rate relative to other New Zealand trawl fisheries; e.g., for scampi (4.43 birds per 100 tows) and squid (13.79 birds per 100 tows) over the same years.

-Table 6: Number of tows by fishing year and observed seabird captures in orange roughy, oreo, and cardinalfish trawl fisheries, 2002-03 to 2014-15.
+Table 5: Number of tows by fishing year and observed seabird captures in orange roughy, oreo, and cardinalfish trawl fisheries, 2002-03 to 2019-20.
 No. obs, number of observed tows; % obs, percentage of tows observed; Rate, number of captures per 100 observed tows.
-Estimates are based on methods described in Abraham et al (2016) and available via https://data.dragonfly.co.nz/psc.
-Estimates from 2002-03 to 2014-15 are based on data version 2016v1.
+Estimates are based on methods described by Abraham & Richard (2020) and are available online at https://protectedspeciescaptures.nz/PSCv6/released/.
+Observed and estimated protected species captures in this table derive from the PSC database version PSCV6.